 - 1.1.2 The legal registration is granted by a legally competent authority according to legally prescribed processes. - 1.2.
-The Organization shall demonstrate that the legal status of the Management Unit, including tenure and use rights, and its boundaries, are clearly defined. - 1.2.1 (NON-SLIMF) The right of ownership, holding and use to manage and use resources within the scope of the certificate is documented. - 1.2.1 (SLIMF) The right of ownership, holding and use is clearly defined and secured, either based on legal documents or on traditional or customary rights. - 1.2.2 (NON-SLIMF) The legal ownership right of the land, right of holding and right of use are recognized by a legally competent authority according to legally prescribed processes. - 1.2.2 (SLIMF) The right of ownership, holding and use is unchallenged by the competent bodies. - 1.2.3 The boundaries of the management units within the scope of the certificate are available and are clearly defined or documented on maps or sketches.
+The Organization^{} shall demonstrate that the legal^{} status of the Management Unit^{}, including tenure and use rights, and its boundaries, are clearly defined. - 1.2.1.
+Legal tenure to manage and use resources within the scope of the certificate is documented. - 1.2.1 (NON-SLIMF) The right of ownership, holding and use to manage and use resources within the scope of the certificate is documented. - 1.2.1 (SLIMF) The right of ownership, holding and use is clearly defined and secured, either based on legal documents or on traditional or customary rights. - 1.2.2 (NON-SLIMF) The legal ownership right of the land, right of holding and right of use are recognized by a legally competent authority according to legally prescribed processes. - 1.2.2 (SLIMF) The right of ownership, holding and use is unchallenged by the competent bodies. - 1.2.3 The boundaries of the management units within the scope of the certificate are available and are clearly defined or documented on maps or sketches.